kedir/GLG--Topic-Modeling-and-Document-Clustering/README.md

 <p align="justify">

-The purpose of this project is to develop an NLP model capable of recognizing and clustering topics related to technological and healthcare terms given a large text corpus in an unsupervised manner and to develop a Named Entity Recognition model capable of extracting entities from a given sentence.
+The purpose of this project is to develop an NLP model capable of recognizing and clustering topics related to technological and healthcare terms given a large text corpus and to develop an NER model capable of extracting entities from a given sentence.

 </p>